Designated safeguarding lead: Mrs Kim Williams

 What should I do if the alleged abuser is a member of staff working with children?

-If your concern is about a staff member or volunteer, you must report this to Head teacher (Mr Chris Jackson) or the Executive Head (Mr Richard Tutt).
+If your concern is about a staff member or volunteer, you must report this to Head teacher (Mr Chris Jackson).

 If however, your concern is about the Executive Headteacher, you should report this to the Chair of Governors.
 The senior person will then contact the Local Authority Designated Officer (LADO) on 01202 456744 for a discussion.